ra1028/DifferenceKit/README.md

 ---

 ## Features
-✅ Automate to calculate operations for batch-updates of UITableView and UICollectionView
+✅ Automate to calculate operations for batch-updates of UITableView, UICollectionView, NSTableView and NSCollectionView

 ✅ **O(n)** difference algorithm optimized for performance in Swift